Rahul54193/Mini-e-commerce/README.md

 # Simple Mini E-commerce App

-More Features can be added like:-
-Pagination ,search and filter can be added on product list screen.
+More features can be added, such as pagination, search, and filter functionality on the product list screen.

 # Librares used
 - MMKV for local storage.